Danshen (Salvia miltiorrhiza)

 Review of preclinical and clinical examinations of Salvia miltiorrhiza and tanshinones in ischemic conditions including angina, heart attack, stroke.

 Documented robust preclinical evidence for: ACE inhibition, vasodilation, antiplatelet activity, anti-inflammatory effects, antioxidant capacity.
 Clinical evidence assessed across preparation types, doses, blinding, controls.
-Authors noted methodological limitations of available trials and emphasized need for more rigorous Western-standard RCTs.
+Authors noted methodological limitations of available trials and emphasized need for more rigorous Western-standard clinical trials.
 Established the central tension in danshen evidence: strong mechanism + traditional use vs limited rigorous modern trial validation.

 Side effects and drug interactions